pbmoses/mssql-alloy-image/README.md

 # Build and run
 - git clone this repo
 - Anything with #TODO, you will need to replace with your relevant data.
-Keep sensitive data out of Git (which is why I didn't just build this and push an image to Quay)
+Keep sensitive data out of Git (multiple ways to set sensitive data, use what works best for you, this is just the lowest overhead way for me, to test mssql)
 ```
 docker-compose -f docker-compose.yaml up -d
 ```